Understanding Occupational Distress Syndrome

 Multiple Pathways

-Empathic distress, moral injury, demand-resource imbalance, trauma exposure, and unanswered occupational calling.
+Empathic distress, interpersonal safety deficit, moral injury, demand-resource imbalance, effort-reward imbalance, trauma exposure, and unanswered occupational calling.
 These pathways interact and amplify each other in clinical reality.

 Restoring Architecture